thulasi-ram/beyond-pep8/README.rst

 Structure of this guide
 -----------------------

 I used to be always against thumb rules.
-This effectively counter the statement above and lets things to be taken for granted.
+This effectively counters the statement above and lets things to be taken for granted.
 But it seems that the mind works in a similar fashion.
 It creates shortcuts to lessen the amount of data it needs to process.
 So keeping that in mind I would stick the content to two aspects.
 It will almost always (not necessarily) state a thumb rule and a following explanation.

 If in case you need to see something in a different perspective on things that I haven't covered do the two things below: